The Satter Eating Competence Model (ecSatter)1

 - Big servings won’t make you overeat.
 You will eat it all if you want to, not if you don’t.

-To keep up with the ecSatter evidence as it emerges, see Evidence-base of Satter Eating Competence Model.
+Emerging ecSatter evidence, see the ESI webinar, The Evidence Base for the Satter Eating Competence Model.

 Satter EM.
 Eating Competence: definition and evidence for the Satter Eating Competence Model.
 J Nutr Educ Behav.
 2007;39:S142-S153.